ibexa/documentation-developer/docs/administration/admin_panel/segments_admin_panel.md

 # Segments

-You can use Segments to display specific content to specific [ussers](users.md). they're used out of the box in the Targeting and Dynamic targeting blocks in the Page.
+You can use Segments to display specific content to specific [ussers](users.md). they're used out of the box in the Targeting and Dynamic targeting blocks in the page.

 Segments are collected in Segment Groups: